yycunc/SAMEclustering/README.md

 SAMEclustering is maintained by Ruth Huh [rhuh@live.unc.edu], Yuchen Yang [yyuchen@email.unc.edu] and Yun Li [yun_li@med.unc.edu].

 ## News and Updates
+Apr 4, 2021
+* Version 1.10
+  + Fix the some errors in Seurat executing.

 Oct 26, 2020
 * Version 1.00
   + The Seurat version used in SAMEclustering is updated to v3.
 Seurat v2 is no longer compatible